|The houses were purposeful near-matches. No. 122 is to the right. photo by Alice Lum|

 On October 11, 1906 The New York Times casually mentioned that “W. R. H. Martin has sold 122 East Thirty-eighth Street.”
 What the newspaper did not report was that the buyer was the wealthy attorney Charles Isham and his wife Mary Lincoln Isham.

 Isham had studied at Andover, Harvard and the University of Berlin.
-Upon graduating he took the position of secretary to Todd Lincoln, the son of Abraham Lincoln.
+Upon graduating he took the position of secretary to Robert Todd Lincoln, the son of Abraham Lincoln.
 In the spring of 1889 Isham met daughter Mary while crossing the Atlantic on the City of Paris with the Lincoln family.
-Todd Lincoln was headed to London to take the position of Minister to the Court of St. James.
-Although at 36-years old Isham was sixteen years older than the young woman everyone called Mamie, a romance ensued.
+Robert Todd Lincoln was headed to London to take the position of Minister to the Court of St. James.
+Although, at 36 years old, Isham was sixteen years older than the young woman everyone called Mamie, a romance ensued.